 Will I receive a lower quality of service if I participate in this program?

 No. National Grid’s quality of service to you will be unaffected by your participation in Salem PowerChoice.
 The reason is because National Grid does not profit from the supply charges on your electric bill.
 They pass the electricity supply charges along to you with no markup.
-They make their profit from the distribution charges.
+They make their profit from the delivery services charges on your electricity bill.
 As a result, they have no preference whether they are your supplier or Salem chooses a supplier for you.

 I am currently under National Grid budget billing/eligible for the low-income delivery rate.
 Will this change?

-If you participate in budget billing or are eligible for any discounts from National Grid, those will be unaffected by your participation in Salem Power Choice.
+If you participate in budget billing or are eligible for any discounts from National Grid, those will not be affected by your participation in Salem Power Choice.